Therapy for Anxiety

 What Therapy Actually Looks Like

-Understanding your anxiety patterns—what triggers the spiral, how you respond, and what keeps it going.
-Sometimes anxiety is protecting you from something specific, and we need to figure out what that is.
+- Understanding your anxiety patterns.
+What triggers the spiral, how you respond, and what keeps it going.
+Sometimes anxiety is protecting you from something specific, and part of the work is figuring out what that is.

-Working with your nervous system through somatic approaches.
-Your body is holding tension and stress, and we need to address that directly, not just think our way out of it.
+- Working with your nervous system through somatic approaches.
+Your body is holding tension and stress, and we address that directly, not just think our way out of it.

-I use an integrative, trauma-informed approach that combines ACT, DBT, somatic work, and other modalities.
-What matters is that we're addressing anxiety from multiple angles—the thoughts, the physical sensations, the behaviors, and the underlying patterns.
+My approach is integrative and trauma-informed, combining ACT, DBT, somatic work, and other modalities.
+What matters is that we address anxiety from multiple angles: the thoughts, the physical sensations, the behaviours, and the underlying patterns.

-This isn't about eliminating anxiety entirely (that's not realistic).
-It's about changing your relationship with it so it's not running your life.
-You'll learn to work with anxiety rather than constantly fighting against it or letting it make all your decisions.
+This isn't about eliminating anxiety entirely (that isn't realistic).
+It's about changing your relationship with it so it isn't running your life.
+You'll learn to work with anxiety rather than constantly fighting it or letting it make your decisions.

 Frequently Asked Questions